-The most up-to-date data shows that 789 people died from opioid-related poisoning in 2018 in Alberta.
+The most up-to-date data (June 2019) shows that since January 1, 2016 2,358 individuals have died from opioid poisoning in Alberta.
 On average, 2 individuals lost their lives every day in our province.
 The opioid crisis numbers demonstrate the need for Supervised Consumption Services (SCS) in Alberta, the second most affected province in Canada.

 What are supervised consumption services?

 Supervised consumption services, also called safe injection facilities, are an intervention that provides a safe and hygienic environment where people can use pre-obtained illicit drugs under the supervision of trained staff.
 They are part of a wider harm reduction strategy to reduce the negative impacts of drug use, including overdoses and death.